ibm-cloud-docs/containers/cs_security.md

 You can use built-in security features for risk analysis and security protection.
 These features help you to protect your cluster infrastructure and network communication, isolate your compute resources, and ensure security compliance across your infrastructure components and container deployments.
 {: shortdesc}

 In the following diagram, you can see security features that are grouped by Kubernetes master, worker nodes, and container images.
 <img src="images/cs_security.png" width="400" alt="{{site.data.keyword.containershort_notm}} cluster security" style="width:400px; border-style: none"/>

   <table summary="The first row in the table spans both columns.
 The remaining rows are to be read left to right, with the server location in column one and IP addresses to match in column two.">
-  <caption>Security features</caption>
+  <caption>Table 1.
+Security features</caption>
   <thead>
   <th colspan=2><img src="images/idea.png" alt="Idea icon"/> Built-in cluster security settings in {{site.data.keyword.containershort_notm}}</th>
   </thead>